synw/err_router/README.md

 # Err router

 A logs router that can pop messages to the device screen.
-Based on the [err](https://github.com/synw/err) package.
+Based on the [err](https://github.com/synw/err) package for errors management.
 The messages can be routed to:

 - Terminal and on device console
 - Flash messages